mikeizbicki/ucr-cs100/textbook/using-bash/nctutorial/README.md

  ```
  nc -l 32981 # Or any port number you prefer above 32768!
  ```
- What this does is it tells `netcat` to listen to port 32981 (Or whatever) and it will print what it recieves.
+ What this does is it tells `netcat` to listen to port 32981 (Or whatever) and it will print what it receives.

  On the other window, we will connect to the server:
  ```